leeoniya/uPlot/docs/README.md

 ---
 #### Axis Layout & Padding

 Layout uses a fixed, height-first order without convergence cycles.
 Scale ranges currently precede layout.
+This order retains insertion points for future scale ranging after the plot height or width becomes available.

-1. Each `axis.size` callback receives `(self, null, axisIdx)` before ticks to reserve space.
-A vertical axis returns its base ticks/gap size to establish side occupancy.
-A horizontal axis reserves its full height, including space for rotation, truncation, and multiline labels.
+1. Each horizontal `axis.size` callback receives `(self, null, axisIdx)` once before ticks.
+It reserves the full axis height, including space for rotation, truncation, and multiline labels.
+Vertical axes have no preliminary reservation call.
 2. Padding callbacks on all sides receive the `'layout'` phase to establish baseline padding before vertical ticks.
-These reservations determine the plot height.
+The horizontal axis heights and baseline padding determine the fixed plot height.
 3. uPlot selects and formats vertical ticks at that height.
-Each vertical `axis.size` callback then receives the actual formatted values once to determine its width.
+Each vertical `axis.size` callback receives `(self, values, axisIdx)` once to determine its width. `values` contains the formatted labels, or `[]` if there are no ticks.
+Vertical size callbacks never receive `null`.
 4. uPlot selects and formats horizontal ticks at the provisional width, which includes vertical axis sizes and baseline padding.
 5. Only left and right padding callbacks receive the `'overflow'` phase.
 Both callbacks see the same baseline padding and geometry.
 Each callback returns its final total padding in CSS pixels, not a delta. uPlot then applies both totals to determine the final width.

 Top and bottom padding stay fixed after ticks.
 Horizontal `axis.size` callbacks never receive actual labels.
 Overflow does not select or format ticks again, so final horizontal spacing can be smaller than the `axis.space` target.

+Plot dimensions must remain positive after axis sizes and padding.
+Behavior for nonpositive plot dimensions is undefined.

+**Side participation:** `sidesWithAxes` derives from axis configuration at initialization, not from size callback results.
+Hidden or inactive axes do not participate.
+For visible, active axes:

+- A positive numeric `size` or a size callback makes the axis participate.
+- A size callback still makes the axis participate if it returns zero.
+- Numeric `size: 0` does not make the axis participate, unless an axis title has nonzero `labelSize`.

+A zero return from a size callback no longer changes side occupancy for default padding.

+For a grid-only axis, use numeric `size: 0` without an axis title reservation.
+To hide the axis fully, including its grid, use `show: false`.
+For other padding behavior, set explicit `padding` values or callbacks.

 **Compatibility:** `axis.size` no longer receives `cycleNum`.
-Its signature is `(self, values: Axis.StaticValues | null, axisIdx) => number`. `Axis.StaticValues` can contain strings, numbers, and null entries.
-Padding callbacks now receive `(self, side, sidesWithAxes, phase)`, where `phase` is `'layout' | 'overflow'`, instead of a cycle number.
+Its signature remains `(self, values: Axis.StaticValues | null, axisIdx) => number` because horizontal callbacks receive `null`. `Axis.StaticValues` can contain strings, numbers, and null entries.
+Padding callbacks receive `(self, side, sidesWithAxes, phase)`, where `phase` is `'layout' | 'overflow'`, instead of a cycle number.

 Custom callbacks must handle these phases without convergence counters or position feedback.
 A conservative overflow total reserves at least half the maximum measured horizontal label width, plus an optional inset.
 The [axis autosize demo](../demos/axis-autosize.html) measures each non-null value as a string and converts canvas widths with `self.pxRatio`.

+**Layout commit:** `setSize()` updates `self.width` and `self.height` immediately.
+Until commit, `self.bbox`, coordinate transforms, and DOM geometry retain the previous completed layout.
+Before the initial commit, all `self.bbox` fields are zero. `batch()` completes its pending layout synchronously before it returns.
+A previously queued commit does not draw again after this flush.

+Identical `setSize()` or `setPxRatio()` requests are no-ops.
+For an explicit axis and layout refresh, call `redraw(false, true)`.
+The `setSize` hook still reports outer size updates and internal plot geometry or axis changes.
+Identical requests do not trigger this hook.

+Multiple size changes before a commit produce one `setSize` notification, even if the final size matches the previous layout.

-It saves and restores the canvas state around font changes to preserve the font cache.
+**Canvas state:** uPlot invalidates its canvas state cache only when it resets the canvas backing store.
+Callbacks must preserve `self.ctx` state.
+The demo saves and restores the canvas state around font changes to preserve the font cache.

-The `setSize` hook continues to report internal plot geometry changes, not only explicit `setSize()` calls.